Adolis García Preview, Player Props: Rangers vs. Brewers

 Adolis García At The Plate

-- Among the qualified hitters in MLB action, he ranks 74th in batting average, 55th in on-base percentage, and 15th in slugging.
+- Among the qualified batters in MLB, he ranks 74th in batting average, 54th in on-base percentage, and 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.